Dr. Zed Blanco

 - By 3 she's seemingly made some peace with it as she's started leaning into a classy Southern Belle persona.
 Still not a full on Hodunk accent, but it's progress for someone who once threatened to kill people who heard her actual voice.

-- Ace Custom: Moxxi evidently has an arsenal of custom weapons she's made that are handed out as rewards, repainted rose-red/bright pink, are typically augmented with generous Life Drain, and prominently displaying the name Mad Moxxi across them.
+- Ace Custom: Moxxi evidently has an arsenal of custom weapons she's made that are handed out as rewards, repainted rose-red/bright pink, are typically augmented with generous Life Drain, and prominently display the Mad Moxxi logo across them.
 These weapons include the Hail, the Creamer, the Chère-amie, the Rubi, and many more.

 - Alice Allusion: Her outfit (specifically her hat) and personality remind one of the Mad Hatter and the Queen of Hearts.